glennklockwood/limelead/content/pages/personal/about.md

 ## Foray into Genomics

-After eighteen months in San Diego, I moved up to Oakland and joined [10X Genomics][10x genomics] as a DevOps Engineer (a job which I had no idea how to do).
-My job involved running a small cluster, maintaining a couple hundred terabytes of storage, and integrating 10X's software product with HPC infrastructure and cutting-edge DNA sequencers.
-My heart never left supercomputing though, and shortly after my one-year anniversary at 10X, I returned to the world of supercomputing at the [National Energy Research Scientific Computing Center][nersc] (NERSC) at the [Lawrence Berkeley National Laboratory][lbl.gov] (LBNL).
+After eighteen months in San Diego, I moved up to Oakland and joined [10x Genomics][10x genomics] as a DevOps Engineer (a job which I had no idea how to do).
+My job involved running a small cluster, maintaining a couple hundred terabytes of storage, and integrating 10x's software product with HPC infrastructure and cutting-edge DNA sequencers.

+My heart never left supercomputing though, and shortly after my one-year anniversary at 10x, I returned to the world of supercomputing at the [National Energy Research Scientific Computing Center][nersc] (NERSC) at the [Lawrence Berkeley National Laboratory][lbl.gov] (LBNL).
+Although I only worked there thirteen months, working at 10x was the experience of a lifetime.
+I had the honor of working with some of the most exceptional people I've ever encountered in my professional life, and I learned skills and perspective that have benefitted me tremendously in my career since.

 ## Storage and I/O at NERSC